MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Functions, not Members**

 Keep records, DUs and SCDUs purely as data.
-Use separate functions to operate on them, rather than defining members (sorry, Rustaceans and Alma Career guys :-( ) — except in custom CEs, where members on SCDUs are unavoidable by design.
+Use separate functions to operate on them, rather than defining members (sorry, Rustaceans :-( ) — except in custom CEs, where members on SCDUs are unavoidable by design.

 **Monadic and ROP-Style Abstractions**